oscar-barlow/gilded-rose/docs/roadmap.md

 As a Guilded Rose team member,
 To represent extremely time-limited items,
 I want backstage passes' quality to decrease to 0 after the sell-by date

+As a Guilded Rose team member,
+To represent the precariousness of conjured items,
+I want conjured items' quality to degrade twice as quickly as other items
 ```